agf-inc/neoagf-headband/README.md

 # NEOAGF Headband (WIP)

-A work-in-progress repository for the NEOAGF headband: a tACS stimulator and EEG reader.
+A work-in-progress repository for the NEOAGF headband: a tACS/tDCS stimulator and EEG reader.
 The repo currently contains:

 - ESP32 firmware to acquire EEG via ADS1015 and stream filtered data over BLE
 - A serial-controlled signal generator for a GP8413 DAC (for stimulation signal prototyping)
+- A GP8302 DAC driver for tDCS current control
 - A Python BLE client for live visualization, band-power analysis, and CSV logging
 - A small helper script to design Butterworth filters